Conjunctivitis in dogs, commonly called “dog pink eye”, is an inflammation of the conjunctival membrane and soft tissues

 A mild case of conjunctivitis with watery discharge caused by irritants, for example, responds well to home remedies.

 Simply flushing the eye several times a day with a sterile saline eyewash should do the trick.
 You may also want to use a soft cloth to wipe the area around your dog’s eye to remove any eye discharge and any dirt or foreign materials.

-This natural eye wash is also effective in cleaning and removing gunk in and around a dog’s eyes:
+Alternatively, use a gentle natural eye wash to clean and remove gunk in and around a dog’s eyes: